memesa40/sleep-analysis/README.md

 # 💤 Does Gender Affect Sleep?
 *A Simulation-Based Statistical Exploration Using R*

-This R project simulates sleep data to explore whether gender influences sleep quality, hygiene, and duration.
+This R project simulates sleep data to explore whether *gender, age, hygiene, and race* influence *sleep quality*.
 It is inspired by **Zendels et al., Cogent Psychology (2021)** and is intended as a statistical learning exercise using simulation, visualization, permutation testing, and linear regression.

-> ⚠️ **Disclaimer:** In this project, I use simulated data for practice purposes ONLY.
+> ⚠️ **Disclaimer:** In this project, I use simulated data for practice purposes **ONLY**.
 Conclusions are not generalizable to real populations.

 ---